taoxugit/AttnGAN/README.md

 - [AttnGAN for coco](https://drive.google.com/open?id=1i9Xkg9nU74RAvkcqKE-rJYhjvzKAMnCi).
 Download and save it to `models/`

 - [AttnDCGAN for bird](https://drive.google.com/open?id=19TG0JUoXurxsmZLaJ82Yo6O0UJ6aDBpg).
 Download and save it to `models/`
-  - This is an variant of AttnGAN which applied the propsoed attention mechanisms to DCGAN framework.
+  - This is an variant of AttnGAN which applies the propsoed attention mechanisms to DCGAN framework.

 **Sampling**
 - Run `python main.py --cfg cfg/eval_bird.yml --gpu 1` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
 Results are saved to `DAMSMencoders/`.